Eishin Campus – High School

 01/06/1985

-Pedestrian Network ViewPhotographer:Ruth Landy, Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorEntrance street, the small gate and capentry shop.
-An ordinary pathway, with the walk, the gate, the fence to the right, the building to the left and the slight curve.
+Pedestrian Network ViewPhotographer:Ruth Landy, Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedEntrance street, the small gate and capentry shop.
+An ordinary pathway at rush hour, with people walking towards the main gate.

 -